 Finchley Lido is a great place for family swimming, with a leisure pool that includes a wave machine, jets and other fun features.
 The 25m pool boasts a comprehensive ‘Learn to swim’ programme, while the outdoor pool is a great place to swim when the temperature soars.
 Last summer saw the poolside changing facilities benefit from a refurbishment, which now provide more family changing areas.

 Currently under refurbishment, Finchley Lido will reopen this autumn.

 Park Road Leisure Centre

 At 50x23m, Park Road is one of the largest heated lidos in London and has been a popular summer swimming spot since 1926.
-Following an £8m investment, the lido has been given a complete makeover, with brand new changing areas, bathroom facilities, a new reception area and cafe.
+Following an £8m investment last year, the lido has been given a complete makeover, with brand new changing areas, bathroom facilities, a new reception area and cafe.
 The pool has also been renovated and new landscaping and water features give the whole site a relaxing, family-friendly feel.

 Park Road, Crouch End, N8 8JN

 Pools on the Park (previously known as Richmond Baths) is a Grade II-listed swimming pool and leisure facility in Old Deer Park in Richmond.
 The building, which includes 33.3m pool and a learner pool inside, has an open-air pool outside – complete with a new sand pit for little ones – plus a long-established physiotherapy and osteopathy clinic on site.

 Twickenham Road, Richmond, TW9 2SF